 Are you considering the practice of Shantala Massage?
 Do you think that you and your baby will reap the benefits?
 The ancient Indian technique of the Shantala massage has extended into wider cultures across the world due to its overwhelming benefits.
 Here we look at the top 5 benefits of the Shantala massage for your baby and you.
 One of the biggest benefits is that the bond between you and your baby will strengthen!

 Table of Contents

 The 5 Benefits of Shantala Massage

-When it comes to the well being of your baby, there really isn’t a better and more effective way than introducing the joys and the benefits of a Shantala massage.
-With its distinct lack of disadvantages, the Shantala massage is soothing for both parent and baby and offers a multitude of ways to connect in a relaxing, positive environment.
+When it comes to your baby’s well-being, there really isn’t a better and more effective way than introducing the joys and the benefits of a Shantala massage.
+With its distinct lack of disadvantages, the Shantala massage is soothing for both parent and baby and offers many ways to connect in a relaxing, positive environment.

-If you are new to the whole massaging experience, the 5 benefits of introducing both you and your baby to the concept are right here and you will quickly see that massaging your way is far more than a simple ‘stress-reliever.’
-It won’t be long before your baby builds up its tolerance for your soothing hand, and giggles and wiggles as you embark on each massage!
+If you are new to the whole massaging experience, the 5 benefits of introducing both you and your baby to the concept are right here.
+You will quickly see that massaging your way is far more than a simple ‘stress-reliever.’
+It won’t be long before your baby builds up its tolerance for your soothing hand and giggles and wiggles as you embark on each massage!

 If you have had a spiritual pregnancy, you should definitely carry it on into early childhood!